devops-surya/devops-training/Fast_Track_April_2022/Terraform/Terraform.md

 ## DATA sources :
 * Data sources are used to query the aws resouces which are already created.

-* Creating a subnet with vpc which is already created in aws.
+* Create a subnet to  vpc, which is already created in aws.

 ```
 provider "aws" {